akcarsten/pyMate/README.md

 After running the above code an HTML page will open in the systems default browser which gives an interactive view of the statistical map on-top the mean EPI image.

-To customize the analysis the following attributes ca be set:
+To customize the analysis the following attributes can be set:

 | Attribute      | Description | Default Value | Valid Values |
 |----------------|-------------|---------------|--------------|